Luciano's blog

 }

-You can read a bit more about the behaviour of changing default services during application upgrades here.
+You can read a bit more about the behaviour of changing default services during application upgrades in the Service Fabric application upgrade docs.

 Security